 In the central highland states of Querétaro, Guanajuato, San Luis Potosí, Aguascalientes, and Zacatecas, as well as the western highland areas of Guadalajara and Chapala/Ajijic winter temperatures can oscillate between being comfortably warm during the day, to freezing overnight; these areas are also subject to cold spells brought by inclement weather fronts from the north.

-Temperatures in the valley of Mexico City, situated at an elevation of ~7,300 feet above sea level, can feel quite cool and sometimes cold overnight between late November and early February.
+Temperatures in the valley of Mexico City, situated at an elevation of around 7,300 feet above sea level, can feel quite cool and sometimes cold overnight between late November and early February.

 Where to find warmth during winter months in Mexico

 For warmth during December, January and February, you’ll need to be situated in lower-lying areas, or near Mexico’s coasts.
-Los Cabos and Baja California Sur, Mazatlán, Puerto Vallarta, Cancún and the Riviera Maya, Manzanillo, Ixtapa and Zihuatanejo, Acapulco, Huatulco, Mérida and the Yucatán peninsula —places which can get very hot during the summer months— tend to enjoy gloriously comfortable and warm temperatures during the winter, which is why they are so popular with part-time winter residents (“snowbirds”).
-These are also favorite winter-getaway for residents of Mexico’s highlands who may repair to the coast for a few days’ dose of sweet warm air, especially if a cold front lingers.
+Los Cabos and Baja California Sur, Mazatlán, Puerto Vallarta, Cancún and the Riviera Maya, Manzanillo, Ixtapa and Zihuatanejo, Acapulco, Huatulco, Mérida and the Yucatán peninsula —places which can get very hot during the summer months— tend to enjoy gloriously comfortable and warm temperatures during the winter, which is why they are so popular with part-time winter residents, sometimes referred to as “snowbirds.”
+These are also favorite winter-getaway places for residents of Mexico’s highlands who may repair to the coast for a few days’ dose of sweet warm air, especially if a cold front lingers.

 Further south, in less arid states and those which slope down to the coasts, the climate tends to be more temperate year-round, and while winters can feel cool and be subject to cold spells, they don’t get as cold as those states situated further north.
 South of Mexico City, the states of Morelos, Puebla, Guerrero, Oaxaca, and Chiapas are less prone to cold or freezing temperatures during the winter months.
 West of Mexico City in Michoacán, one of the states which features highland areas inland and coastal plains as you travel west to the Pacific, temperatures can vary dramatically: Pátzcuaro can feel quite cold after sundown during winter months, whereas a three-hour drive west from there to Zihuatanejo the climate becomes pleasantly warm.